Top 5 Markets for Construction Activity

 4. Los Angeles

-At the end of June, developers were working on almost 30,000 units in metro Los Angeles.
+While the leisure and hospitality sector shrunk by 43.9 percent, construction jobs only contracted by 4 percent during the same period.
+In total, the metro lost more than 600,000 jobs in the 12 months ending in May, and extending into the Los Angeles office space market, as well.
 In the Hyde Park submarket, Carmel Partners is developing the metro’s largest project, the 1,210-unit Cumulus.
 Constructed with the help of a $462.7 million loan from Pacific Life Insurance Co., the development is located within an Opportunity Zone and is expected to come online as early as the first quarter of 2022.

 Prior to the pandemic, 2020 deliveries forecast in the metro were expected to surpass the number of units completed last year by more than 70 percent.
 But as California was one of the first states to impose a stay-at-home order and as the number of confirmed coronavirus cases spiked over the past month, uncertainty looms over the number of projects expected to reach completion by year-end.
 While the leisure and hospitality sector shrunk by 43.9 percent, construction jobs only contracted by 4 percent during the same period.
 In total, the metro lost more than 600,000 jobs in the 12 months ending in May.